Budibase/website/content/blog/updates/what-s-new-in-budibase-october-2022.md

 * Automations - Unable to bind to the result of a JS Scripting block
 * App name runs into updated text
 * Clicking on an attachment inside a table component checks the "row selected" checkbox.

+***

+## Other news

+We recently raised new funding to help us accelerate our mission.
+You can [read about it here](https://budibase.com/blog/updates/budibase-raises-7m-to-help-every-company-on-the-planet-build-their-own-tools/).